I like to keep my bug-out bag light, but have enough equipment in it that I don’t suffer if I’m forced to spend a night out.

 9. Headlamp – A headlamp is a critical piece of equipment for obvious reasons.
 Once the lights go and the sun goes down it’s your only way to see at night.
 I’ve used Petzl brand headlamps in the winter in some of the harshest conditions in Maine and they have always held up superbly.
 Yes, there are ways make your own lamps out of materials found in the forest, but when you need to move at night nothing beats a good head lamp.

 10. 550 Paracord – Cordage is extremely handy in the field.
 You can make your own if you know how, but it’s labor intensive and takes a long time.
-If you have 100 feet of paracord on-hand it will make things a lot easier when it comes time to
+If you have 100 feet of paracord on-hand it will make things a lot easier when it comes time to fast or fix something.

 There are many other items you can pack of course, but this is the basic kit I like to pack in my environment here in Maine.
 What do you put in your bug-out bag?